intel-analytics/BigDL-2.x/docs/docs/icpd-install.md

 From the output of above command, you can find the NodePort of the service.
 You can use this port to access analytics zoo service in web browser.

 ## Using Analytics Zoo
 After you install the Analytics Zoo Add-on, you can open web browser, go to http://<MASTER_1_IP>:<port_number> to access the Jupyter notebook with analytics zoo.
 The port number is the NodePort number.

 You can find many use cases/examples under current directory.
 Click one example and open one notebook to run.

+Or you can create your own notebook with Analytics Zoo APIs to do your deep learning analytics.

 To get the detail information of how to use analytics zoo, please check [Analytics Zoo documentation](https://analytics-zoo.github.io)